 Restoring the economy

-Our Gulf Coast economic recovery efforts have focused on paying all legitimate claims and supporting two of the region’s most vital industries – tourism and seafood
+Our Gulf Coast economic recovery efforts have focused on paying all legitimate claims stemming from the spill and supporting two of the region’s most vital industries – tourism and seafood